ibm-cloud-docs/activity-tracker/manage_eu_acc.md

     [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_api).

-* Users can request the export of data through the logging UI.
+* Users can request the export of data through the UI.

     [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export).